 11. ALTERATIONS TO THE CONSTITUTION

-(a) If the Executive Committee decides that it is necessary or advisable to dissolve the Assembly, it shall call a meeting of all members and give at least 21 day’s notice stating the terms of the resolution proposed.
-If the proposal is confirmed by a two thirds majority of all those present and voting, the Executive Committee shall have the power to realise any assets held by or on behalf of the Assembly.
+If the Executive Committee decides that it is necessary or advisable to dissolve the BSA, it shall call a meeting of all members and give at least 21 day’s notice stating the terms of the resolution proposed.
+If the proposal is confirmed by a two thirds majority of all those present and voting, the Executive Committee shall have the power to realise any assets held by or on behalf of the BSA.
 Any assets remaining after the satisfaction of any proper debts or liabilities shall be transferred to such other charitable institution(s) having similar objectives.
-A copy of the accounts for the final accounting period of the Association to be sent to the Charity Commissioners (if required).

 A member within the document is any Senior living or working within the London Borough of Barnet who registers as wishing to join the organisation.